Lockdown and The Walking Dead

 A white trash wet dream is a post-apocalyptic world where self-reliance and a trunk full of firearms means survival.
 A white trash wet dream means no government forcing you to buy a hunting license or drive on the right side of the road.
-A white trash wet dream has no social order asking you to respect your neighbor’s viewpoint, pay for merchandise, or judge your crimes.
+A white trash wet dream has no social order asking you to respect your neighbor’s viewpoint, pay for merchandise, judge your crimes, or respect your vote.
 In a white trash wet dream, might make right, and right means not being dead.